openorch/openorch/docs-source/docs/running/locally.md

 ## Natively (Go & Angular)

-If you have both Go and Angular installed on your computer, the easiest way to dip your feet into Singulatron is to run things locally.
+If you have both Go and Angular installed on your computer, the easiest way to dip your feet into Superplatform is to run things locally.

 ## Backend